 - Atmospheric impacts (air pollution and the consequential impacts such as acid rain, climate change, and ozone depletion)

 - Aquatic Impacts (water Pollution and consequential impact such as eutrophication)

 - Damage to human beings, wildlife, and ecosystems

-- Community impacts (such as nuisance from noise, dust or visual impact and loss or gain amenity)
+- Community impacts (such as noise, dust, or visual effects and loss or gain amenity).

 - Raw Material, Sources and amounts used

 - Emissions to air

 - Risks from hazardous materials on-site (such as toxicity, fire)